 The project is currently under construction and is due for completion later this year.

 These images are constructed using the very latest 3D rendering suites.
-If you would like to find out more about the project email the following link here.
+If you would like to find out more about the project view the video below.

 Contract: RIBA Building Contract